-Nicely written and photographed memoir by talented plantsman, designer, and writer Scott Calhoun about designing and tending an Arizona desert garden, as well as building a “green” house in the planned community of Civano near Tuscon.
+Talented plantsman, designer, and writer Scott Calhoun tells with humor and charm the story of how he created a desert garden for his family in Tucson, Arizona.
 Great ideas for those of us in more-arid climates than are usually featured in garden books.

 From the Ground Up: The Story of a First Garden, by Amy Stewart

 I’ve been following Amy Stewart of Garden Rant for a while, so I decided to give the former Austinite’s garden memoir a try.
 Funny, self-deprecating, and joyful, the book chronicles a year in the life of Stewart’s boardwalk-hugging Santa Cruz garden, her hits and misses, plus evocative descriptions of the beach town and its seasonal changes.
 What’s more, Stewart tosses in a few recipes along the way.
 It’s a pleasure to curl up with this book and relive the excitement and enthusiasm, not to mention occasional bafflement, of making one’s first garden.

 FICTION and POETRY